-Finally, when I asked Javier about his favourite wine style, his first answer was: “Good question, which I never know how to answer!”
+Finally, when I asked Javier about his favorite wine style, his first answer was: “Good question, but I never know how to answer it!”
 And he explained:

 “The truth is that I don’t have a favorite style or wines that I repeat drinking.
-As a music fan, the same thing happens to me with wines, it depends on the moment, the company, the mood … It may sound like a cliché, but sometimes the simplest wine is spectacular if you know how to pair it at a special moment.
-I think everything has its time and always (or almost always) behind of a wine there is a story to tell and know.
-That’s why I try everything I can, native or foreign varieties, large wineries or more independent projects, I don’t have prejudices.”
+As a music fan, the same thing happens to me with wines, it depends on the moment, the company, the mood… It may sound like a cliché, but sometimes the simplest wine is spectacular if you know how to pair it at a special moment.
+I think everything has its time.
+Always (or almost always) behind a wine of wine there is a story to be told and to be known.
+That’s why, I try everything I can, native or foreign varieties, large wineries or more independent projects.
+In that sense, I don’t have any prejudices.”

 Javier told us all about his wine path and transmitted his vision of innovative techniques and modern wines through this interview.
 But this is not enough.
 To be able to have a total understanding of these words, it’s necessary to taste his wines.
 His wines would be more meaningful than these hundreds of words together.